top of page

 Story

-Saomao social enterprise was founded in Siem Reap in 2001, to provide training and employment.
-Our design principles are of sustainability, style and the level of impact we make on nature, people and the planet.
+Saomao social enterprise was founded in 2001 to provide employment and training to disadvantaged Cambodians.
+Saomao’s design ethics and principles are that of creativity, sustainability and the level of impact we have on people, nature and the planet.

-Our Jewellers were trained in our workshop and our tailors joined a local one-year tailoring program and we partner with local weavers for out organic silks and cottons.
+Our jewellers were trained by experienced jewellers, our tailors were trained by a local NGO and we partner with local weavers for out organic silks and cottons.

 bottom of page